Shell script: Interoperability among scripting languages

-Different scripting languages may share many common elements, largely due to being POSIX based, and some shells offer modes to emulate different shells.
-This allows a shell script written in one scripting language to be adapted into another.
+Many scripting languages share similar syntax and features due to their adherence to the POSIX standard, and several shells provide modes to emulate or maintain compatibility with others.
+This allows scripts written for one shell to often run in another with minimal changes.

-One example of this is Bash, which offers the same grammar and syntax as the Bourne shell, and which also provides a POSIX-compliant mode.
-As such, most shell scripts written for the Bourne shell can be run in BASH, but the reverse may not be true since BASH has extensions which are not present in the Bourne shell.
-As such, these features are known as bashisms.
+For example, Bash supports much of the original Bourne shell syntax and offers a POSIX-compliant mode to improve portability.
+However, Bash also includes a number of extensions not found in POSIX, commonly referred to as bashisms.
+While these features enhance scripting capabilities, they may reduce compatibility with other shells like Dash or ksh.

 Shell scripting on other operating systems

-Interoperability software such as Cygwin, the MKS Toolkit, Interix (which is available in the Microsoft Windows Services for UNIX), Hamilton C shell, UWIN (AT&T Unix for Windows) and others allow Unix shell programs to be run on machines running Windows NT and its successors, with some loss of functionality on the MS-DOS-Windows 95 branch, as well as earlier MKS Toolkit versions for OS/2.
-At least three DCL implementations for Windows type operating systems—in addition to XLNT, a multiple-use scripting language package which is used with the command shell, Windows Script Host and CGI programming—are available for these systems as well.
-Mac OS X and subsequent are Unix-like as well.
+Interoperability software such as Cygwin, the MKS Toolkit, Interix (formerly part of Microsoft Windows Services for UNIX), Hamilton C shell, and UWIN (AT&T Unix for Windows) enables Unix shell programs to run on Windows NT-based systems, though some features may not be fully supported on the older MS-DOS/Windows 95 platforms.
+Earlier versions of the MKS Toolkit also provided support for OS/2.

-In addition to the aforementioned tools, some POSIX and OS/2 functionality can be used with the corresponding environmental subsystems of the Windows NT operating system series up to Windows 2000 as well.
-A third, 16-bit subsystem often called the MS-DOS subsystem uses the Command.com provided with these operating systems to run the aforementioned MS-DOS batch files.
+In addition, several DCL (Digital Command Language) implementations are available for Windows environments.
+These include scripting tools like XLNT, which integrates with the Windows command shell and supports automation for CGI programming and Windows Script Host. macOS (formerly Mac OS X) is also Unix-based and includes a POSIX-compliant shell environment by default.

-The console alternatives 4DOS, 4OS2, FreeDOS, Peter Norton's NDOS and 4NT / Take Command which add functionality to the Windows NT-style cmd.exe, MS-DOS/Windows 95 batch files (run by Command.com), OS/2's cmd.exe, and 4NT respectively are similar to the shells that they enhance and are more integrated with the Windows Script Host, which comes with three pre-installed engines, VBScript, JScript, and VBA and to which numerous third-party engines can be added, with Rexx, Perl, Python, Ruby, and Tcl having pre-defined functions in 4NT and related programs.
+The console alternatives 4DOS, 4OS2, FreeDOS, Peter Norton's NDOS and Take Command (formerly 4NT) which add functionality to the Windows NT-style cmd.exe, MS-DOS/Windows 95 batch files (run by Command.com), OS/2's cmd.exe, and 4NT respectively are similar to the shells that they enhance and are more integrated with the Windows Script Host, which comes with three pre-installed engines, VBScript, JScript, and VBA and to which numerous third-party engines can be added, with Rexx, Perl, Python, Ruby, and Tcl having pre-defined functions in 4NT and related programs.
 PC DOS is quite similar to MS-DOS, whilst DR DOS is more different.
 Earlier versions of Windows NT are able to run contemporary versions of 4OS2 by the OS/2 subsystem.